pypm/home/docs/studies/prov20201103/index.md

 ### [BC](img/bcc_2_3_1103.pdf)

-A model with two transitions in the transmission rate.
-Growth has continued for the past several months at about 2.5% per day.
-Daily case counts are at the highest level of the epidemic.
+Daily case counts currently are at the highest level of the epidemic.
+Growth is currently about 4.5% per day.
-Contact tracing in recent months may be resulting in a larger fraction of infected individuals being tested.

-About 300 cases are added in late April: Theses anomalous cases are seen in all health regions and are due to a change in test/reporting policy.

 Note that this data are from the uncorrected weekday reports.
-A better analysis [here](../bc20201015) uses corrected data (including Saturday and Sunday numbers) and shows the breakdowns by health region and age groups.
+A better analysis [here](../bc20201103) uses corrected data (including Saturday and Sunday numbers) and shows the breakdowns by health region and age groups.
-That data more clearly shows localized outbreaks in some of the regions and age groups, and those outbreaks are included in the models used to fit that data.
+That data more clearly shows localized outbreaks in some of the regions, and those outbreaks are included in the models used to fit that data.

 ![bcc](img/bcc_2_3_1103.png)